berni-ai/porfolio-manual/datacleaning-framework.md

 ---

 ## 🧱 The TRACE Framework
 A practical 5-step framework to clean complex data.
-Data is messy, TRACE it back to clarity.

 | Step | Description |
 |------|-------------|